Financial Contagion in a Generalized Stochastic Block Model: Introduction

-Prominent work in the field of default contagion is the Eisenberg-Noe \cite{Eisenberg2001} model for which existence of a unique vector that clears all liabilities between members of a given system is established.
-Extensions of this model incorporate bankruptcy costs and other effects \cite{GLASSERMAN2015383,Rogers2013,Weber2016}.
-The authors in \cite{Capponi2016} apply matrix majorization techniques to the actual observed financial network to estimate the systemic loss based on some measure of liability concentration.
-In \cite{Gandy2017} the authors develop a Bayesian methodology for estimating the liability matrix based on aggregated values and apply their method to stress testing in an extended Eisenberg-Noe framework.
-Under the assumption of zero recovery rate the authors of \cite{Chong2016} use a Bayesian network approach to derive formulas for the joint default of institutions.

-All the works mentioned above -- and several others -- develop tools to study default contagion in a specifically given financial system.
-There is, however, another fruitful line of research where a different perspective is taken in the following sense.
-Instead of considering a concrete system configuration, a whole ensemble of financial networks is described by means of a random graph and it is assumed that the observed network is a typical member of this family.
-This can be achieved by calibrating the random graph's distribution to macroscopic statistical properties of the observed network, such as the distributions of the degrees and the balance sheet exposures.
+One important direct channel of systemic risk that we focus on here is \emph{default contagion}.
+Instead of considering a concrete system configuration, we use a random graph setting to generate a whole ensemble of possible financial networks and it is assumed that the observed network is a typical member of this family.
+This can be achieved by calibrating the random graph's distribution to macroscopic statistical properties of the observed network, such as the distribution of the degrees and the balance sheet exposures.
 Our results in this setting are then derived in terms of these global statistics only and hold for essentially the whole ensemble of random configurations.
 In particular, members of this family can vary significantly on a microscopic level, rendering this approach robust to local changes of the network or statistical uncertainties.
 Furthermore, under the premise that over time the network may change locally but keeps its global statistics, a fact that is supported empirically by \cite{Cont2013} in the context studied here, the results are applicable also for future systems; this is a desirable property from a regulator's point of view.
-Additionally, as the results for contagion in random graphs are typically derived in an asymptotic way for a large number of institutions, there is a naturally emerging notion of resilience of a network that does not depend on any arbitrarily chosen parameters such as confidence values, see also Section~\ref{sec:resilience} for a more detailed discussion.
-Within the literature on financial networks the random graphs perspective was first introduced in~\cite{Gai2010} and carried out for the configuration model in \cite{Cont2016}.
-In \cite{Hurd2016, Hurd2017} it has been extended to a version of the configuration model which allows to capture assortativity of the network.
-The works \cite{Detering2015a,Detering2016} analyze default contagion on inhomogeneous random graphs.
+Additionally, as the results for contagion in random graphs are typically derived in an asymptotic way for a large number of institutions, there is a naturally emerging notion of resilience of a network that does not depend on any arbitrarily chosen parameters such as confidence values.